guangleibao/allhailakas/README.md

 # All Hail AK/AS
-Access AWS Console in a passwordless way by using Access Key.
++ Access AWS Console in a passwordless way by using Access Key: `getConsole.sh`.

 ## Build
 + Prerequisites: Maven.